WaqasSaleem97/CC_F25/Lab_Tasks/Lab_11/Lab11.md

 ```bash
 terraform apply -auto-approve
 ```
+Observe the output — note ordering, duplicates, and that sets are displayed without duplicates and order is not guaranteed.
 - **Save screenshot as:** `task5_compare_collections.png` — apply output comparing of collections.

 3. In `locals.tf` add mutations:
+Create or edit locals.tf and add the following locals to demonstrate mutation behavior.
+Note: tuples are immutable in Terraform's type system, but many operations convert them to lists for evaluation.
 ```hcl
 locals {
   mutated_list  = setunion(var.server_names, ["web-3"])